Platelet Rich Plasma (PRP)

 The PRP injection can be performed as an outpatient procedure.
 A local anesthetic is applied at the site and the PRP is injected into the damaged tissue.
 Occasionally, your doctor may use ultrasound guidance to administer the injection accurately.
 The number of injections is based on the severity of your condition and response to therapy.

 What happens after PRP injections are administered?

-The injection of PRP is an outpatient procedure, so you will be able to leave home immediately after the procedure.
+The injection of PRP is an outpatient procedure, so you will be able to leave for home immediately after.
 Following the treatment, you may experience irritation and mild pain for a few days.
 You will be prescribed pain medication to keep you comfortable during the healing process.
 As PRP therapy uses the patient’s own blood, the treatment is associated with minimal risk factors or contraindications.